MTA Bus Operator Exam Prep Course & Practice Questions

-The subject is included in the test because the MTA needs its bus operators to have an inquisitive mind when it comes to problem solving.
-An example of this is realizing that a number of mechanical problems in multiple MTA vehicles stemming from the same source or nature, allowing them to immediately know which mechanical part is causing the problem.
+The subject is included in the test because the MTA needs its bus operators to have an inquisitive mind when it comes to problem-solving.
+An example of this is realizing that a number of mechanical problems in multiple MTA vehicles stem from the same source or nature, allowing them to immediately know which mechanical part is causing the problem.

 This is, after all, a means for the MTA to know how well the candidate can process information and come to a logical conclusion even if it wasn’t presented or discovered in the correct order or if certain details are missing.